How to Hang a Kayak in a Garage: 2 Ways to Store While Saving Space

 2 kayaks hung up on the wall

-When it comes to storing your kayak, the garage is the preferred choice.
-Storing kayaks in garage spaces provides protection from the elements while making it easy to load up your boat and head out to the water.
+When storing your kayak, the garage is the preferred choice.
+Storing kayaks in garage spaces protects them from the elements, making it easy to load up your boat and head out to the water.
 But if you’re like most people, garage space is a precious commodity you cannot afford to waste.
 You don’t want to keep your kayak in the garage at the cost of having to park your car outside - or crawl through a mess just to get around the garage.

 That’s why we do not recommend you let your kayak take up floor space.
 And today, we’re going to teach you how to hang a kayak in a garage up off the ground.
-We’ll explain our two favorite ways to hang your kayak up in the garage: using storage racks or using a hoist system.
-Storage racks are a bit more simple, affordable, and versatile - but the hoist system is the ultimate space-saving device.
-As we make our way through this topic, we’ll help you gain an understanding of which of these two techniques best suits you and your kayak.
-Let’s start off with an important first question: is the garage really the best place to store your kayak?
+We’ll explain the two best ways to hang your kayak in the garage: with a kayak storage rack or a hoist system.
+Storage racks are more straightforward, affordable, and versatile - but the hoist system is the ultimate space-saving device.
+As we go through this topic, we’ll help you understand which of these techniques best suits you and your kayak.
+Let’s start with an essential first question: is the garage the best place to store your kayak?

-Is the Garage Really the Best Place to Store Your Kayak?
+Is the Garage the Best Place to Store Your Kayak?

-If you’re fortunate enough to have a garage - and enough space to even consider storing a kayak in it - consider yourself lucky.
-We know many paddlers who have to get creative with how they store their boat - either using a spare bedroom, a shed, or worse - leaving it outdoors to endure the elements.
+If you have the space, your garage is one of the best places to store your kayak.
+Ideally, it should be stored inside and hung from the ceiling or the wall to protect it from the elements & critters.
+If you have the space, consider yourself lucky.
+We know many paddlers who have to get creative with storing their boat - either using a spare bedroom, a shed, or worse - leaving it outdoors to endure the elements.

 But let’s face it - your kayak is a big, bulky boat that takes up more space than you’d like.
-Is the garage really the best choice for you?
-Why can’t you store it outside under an awning instead, keeping that garage space open for you to park your car(s) and maneuver about?
-Here’s why we prefer storing kayaks in garage areas to any of the alternatives:
+Is the garage the best choice for it?
+Why can’t you store your kayak outside under an awning instead, keeping that garage space open for you to park your car(s) and maneuver about?
+Here’s why we prefer storing kayaks in garage areas to any of the alternatives.

-For the full breakdown on how to utilize these storage tactics, we highly encourage you to read our complete guide on how to store a kayak.
-It covers not just kayak garage storage - but storing your boat in a shed, in a spare bedroom, in a storage facility - you name it.
-With that said, here is a complete list of storage options:
+For the full breakdown of how to utilize these storage tactics, we highly encourage you to read our complete guide on storing a kayak at home, which gives you tips on storing your boat in other locations like a shed, spare bedroom, or storage facility.
+Here’s a complete list of storage options for your kayak if the garage isn’t an option:

 • Outside (under a tarp and protected from sun/rain)